JrVillabona/space-and-beyond-automated/README.md

 In the case of Gherkin, Background was used in some tests, and in others the use of Before with the help of tags.

-## User stories with their respective .feature
+## Features with their respective scenarios:

 1. As an Space beyond user
    I fill out the form
    In order to complete the checkout

+   Scenario: Complete the checkout

 - **CompleteCheckout.feature**

 2. As an Space beyond user
    I want to search with different filters
    In order to book a destination properly

+   Scenario: Make a search
+   Scenario: Filter by Launch, Planet color and Price

 - **SelectDestination.feature**